 Solex Heat Exchanger Advantages

-By implementing the Solex heat exchanger technology our customers achieve precise sand temperature control, which results in the following benefits:
+By implementing Solex heat exchanger technology our customers achieve precise sand temperature control, which results in the following benefits:

 - Reduce scrap and rework of castings